grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
 	* [ ] There is a reference to the bicycles chained up in the hold at word 4427
 	* [ ] Another reference: Chap 5, like 322 and 332
+	* [ ] Somewhere in here, the Grackle shows up again -- to their disbelief; why should the grackle still be after them with no cargo? -- and chases them into the Garbage Gyre
 * garbage gyre:
 	* [ ] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles
 		* maybe getting towards the gargbage gyre -- ships that have sunk
 		* like the dream I had
 	* [ ] Might be cool to have people living out among the garbage gyre hulks -- trash pickers on small boats that wander among the hulks
+	* [ ] As the Grackle sinks, a voice comes over the ship-to-ship
+		* "Sylvia... you left me up there to die."
+		* "...Owen?"
+		* "You left me up there.
+I would have died.
+But I got washed onto the deck of the Grackle.
+They took me aboard, unlike you."
+		* "Owen..
+I didn't..."
+		* "Shut up Sylvia.
+I told them your hold was full of weapons and supplies.
+Even after Stilt City.
+That you were going to be supplying rebels up and down the coast of ehfehgkegk.
+That you were a crazy idealist who would stop at nothing.
+That you had valuable metals aboard.
+I told them anything to keep them after you.
+I wanted you sunk."
+		* And the radio winks out at some point.
+		* [The Grackle was after them initially for the reasons Miss Mai stated, but Owen made it personal after Stilt City.]
 * Final bbq scene:
 	* [ ] see Shakes' notes below
 * [-] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize